Visiting Sutter’s Fort State Historic Park

 Bus Parking: Free bus parking is available on “L” Street in front of Sutter’s Fort.

 Public Transportation is also an option, please check with Sacramento Regional Transit.

 Visitors to Sutter’s Fort State Historic Park are welcome to explore the historic structures and living history museum at their own pace.
-A map and brochure is available at the kiosk, an audio tour is available in in English, German, Japanese and Spanish.
-A written tour is also available on request.
+A map and brochure is available at the kiosk.
+Please note that California State Parks is no longer offering the audio tour.